 - Resume and interview preparation

-- Internships & permanent employment
+- Internships and permanent employment

 - Assistance navigating OhioMeansJobs resources